Dateline: Kuala Lumpur, Malaysia

 However, if you fall into one of the following categories, then you should ensure that you know how to navigate the substantial presence test.

 For example, John, a Canadian citizen, has family in the US who he visits regularly.
 Two years ago, he maxed out his 180-day visa-free visit, and he then maxed out again last year with 60 days counting from the previous year and 120 days during that year.

-This year, he would only 90 days until he reached the limit, but he decides to extend a planned visit by another week at the last minute.
+This year, he had only 90 days until he reached the limit, but he decided to extend a planned visit by another week at the last minute.
 Because he added another 7 days onto his trip, John is now a US person for tax reasons thanks to the substantial presence test, and he must pay income tax in the US.

 Non-US citizens who frequently visit the US should therefore take care to ensure that they will not exceed the maximum days allotted by the substantial presence test in order to avoid getting caught in the US tax net.

-2. You’re a US Citizen Considering Renunciation
+2. A US Citizen Considering Renunciation

 US citizens or permanent residents who are considering renouncing their US affiliation should also take the substantial presence test into consideration if they plan to visit in the future.